kire97/city_lator/README.md

 Small scale city simulation where characters generate their day/life based on needs and wants.
 The player possesses a random character everytime the current character loses consiousness.

+I guess it is just a colony simulator, but with a vary mundane base.

 Start everyday as a different person in a city starting with 100 ppl Small scale self contained city